napasornc/c0dew0rd/week 7/readme.md

 Truble from working with multiplay library? -

+***note to self
 rita - natural language processing(NLP) - computer code that help human talk with and through machine : alexie

+p5.dom = uses HTML browser commands
+- pop up window

+browser is the theater
+canvas is the stage

+ml5.js

 ## Sound